enathu/fontlab-tamil-encoding/README.md

 ~~The current encoding based on Karla Tamil development name.
 Special thanks to Jonny Pinhorn.~~

-The current encoding based on Lohit Tamil development names and
+The current encoding based on Lohit Tamil development names.

 ####Contribute